AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ![](assets/android-push-additional-options.png)

+You can:

 * Use the **[!UICONTROL Ticker]** field to set the ticker text of your notification.
 * Use the **[!UICONTROL Image]** field to set the image's URL to be displayed in your notification.
 * Use the **[!UICONTROL Notification Count]** field to set the number of new unread information to display directly on the application icon.
 * Set the **[!UICONTROL Sticky]** option to false so that the notification is automatically dismissed when the user clicks it.
 If set to true, the notification is still displayed even when the user clicks it.
 * Set the **[!UICONTROL Notification Priority]** level of your notification to default, minimum, low or high.
 * Set the **[!UICONTROL Visibility]** level of your notification to public, private or secret.

 For more on the **[!UICONTROL HTTP v1 additional options]** and how to fill these fields, refer to [FCM documentation](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#androidnotification){target="_blank"}.